BusSquad/geobus-ios/README.md

 Issues
 ------

-If you encounter any issues running the code or find any bugs, please submit an 'Issue' ticket [here](https://github.com/BusSquad/geobus-ios/issues).
+If you encounter any issues running the code or find any bugs, please submit an 'Issue' ticket [here](https://github.com/BusSquad/geobus-ios/issues) with a detailed description.